dotboris/clip-studio-pain-undo-tracker/README.md

 This is a simple program that counts up the number of times you undo in Clip Studio Paint.

+## Why?

+My friend [EternalMasque](https://www.twitch.tv/eternalmasque) is a streamer that does art.
+She wanted to track the number of times she undoes when she draws and show that number on stream.
+This undo tracker does exactly that.

 ## Install

 1. Download & Install [AutoHotKey](https://www.autohotkey.com/)